ivotron/popper2-paper/paper.md

 ![Architecture of the Popper workflow engine](./figures/architecture.pdf){#fig:arch}

+## Continuous Integration

+Popper allows users to continuously validate their workflows by allowing them to export their workflows as CI pipelines for different continuous integration services like Travis, Circle, Jenkins, etc.
+It provides a `ci` subcommand that can be used to generate CI configuration files for different CI services.
+The workflow artifacts along with the CI configuration file can then be pushed in Github to activate continous testing.

 # Case Study {#sec:casestudy}

 In this section, we present three case studies demonstrating how the Popper workflow engine allows reproducing and scaling workflows in different computing environments.